Britain's John Lewis sales slip in Christmas week

-LONDON John Lewis, Britain's No. 1 department store group, saw year-on-year sales slip 1.4 percent in the week to Dec.
+LONDON John Lewis [JLP.UL], Britain's No. 1 department store group, saw year-on-year sales slip 1.4 percent in the week to Dec.
 27 as earlier promotions cooled demand in the run-up to Christmas.

-The employee-owned firm said on Friday revenue for the week stood at 126.24 million pounds and included a strong start to its clearance sale with online orders on Christmas Day up 19 percent.

 Due to calendar timing, however, some of the sales demand would not show until next week's numbers, the group said, as the Christmas week only included one full-day of its in-store clearance sale.